scuzzydude/asimov/asimov.md

 You could apply scoot to explicit monuments separate from the real property, by obtaining a perpetual lease of the real property underneath.
 This creates a valuation as well as volunteer force to preserve the monument with a vested interest in doing it the right way for the right reasons.
 The Statue of Liberty, Mount Rushmore, The Eiffel Tower, the Taj Mahal, the Pyramids are examples.
 These could all act like National Treasures, redistributing the genius value to the masses, relieving governments of the tax-payer responsibility of preserving these places, and putting the responsibility into the hands of those who want it.

 I draw the line at Parks and Natural Wonders -- Nature's bounty.
-Yosemite, Pike's Peak, Niagara Falls, The Grand Canyon, and the Hallowed Grounds of Lakewood Church in Houston, Texas[^46].
+Yosemite, Pike's Peak, Niagara Falls, The Grand Canyon, and the Hallowed Grounds of Lakewood Church in Houston, Texas.[^46]

-I believe that once Scoot is well established as a system of valuing responsibility, a similar system could be set up for Nature's Bounty.
+Once Scoot is well established as a system of valuing responsibility, a similar system could be set up for Nature's Bounty.

 I don't think any social trend towards eliminating private ownership of land can be done in our current society without bloodshed.
 Private ownership of land is too engrained into our world-view, and too much of our wealth is tied up in property.
 You could start a trend beginning with rain forests, and park land, and natural wonders, but it wouldn't be long before you run head-first into a wall of mineral rights, water rights, air-rights and easements and it would get ugly.